 Additional findings may occur in children with severe tyrosine hydroxylase deficiency including abnormal eye movements, drooping of the upper eyelid (ptosis), and eyes that appear crossed (strabismus).
 Abnormalities of eye movement may range from brief upward eye-rolling movements to oculogyric crisis, a condition characterized by eyes that roll upward for a sustained period of time.
 Affected infants may also experience difficulties chewing, swallowing and feeding.
 Constipation is also a common finding.

 As affected infants age, they may experience behavioral problems including attention deficiency hyperactivity disorder, impulsivity, anxiety, depression and obsessive-compulsive disorder.
 In the most severe cases, affected children may experience delays in the developing speech or difficulties with articulation.
-As a result of the neuropsychiatric features, affected children may have learning disabilities or even suffer from moderate to severe intellectual disability.
+Besides the neuropsychiatric features, affected children may have learning disabilities or even suffer from moderate to severe intellectual disability.

 In some cases, the severe form of tyrosine hydroxylase deficiency is characterized by abnormal brain function that develops during infancy and slowly gets worse (progressive infantile encephalopathy).
 Affected children may also experience episodes of profuse sweating, malaise, lethargy, irritability and excessive drooling.
 Infants usually do not show improvement of encephalopathy or motor abilities despite treatment with levodopa.

 Tyrosine hydroxylase deficiency is caused by mutations of the tyrosine hydroxylase (TH) gene.
 This mutation is inherited as an autosomal recessive trait.
 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.